Kahles Helia 1-5x24i - Improvement suggestion implemented!

 The knobs are non-slip and can be operated with gloves or wet hands.
 The individual clicks are silent, but quite crisp and easily felt, although turning the turret does require a bit of an effort, more than we’d like.
 The turrets can be unlocked with a coin, so the index can be reset once the scope has been zeroed on the rifle.
 Each click corresponds to 1.5 cm at 100m, or 0.516 MOA.
 The adjustment range covers three full turns for a total of 185 clicks from end to end, yielding about 90 clicks of usable elevation after zeroing, which translates to almost 48 MOA available adjustment – not bad.

 The driven hunt reticle of the Kahles Helia 1-5x24i

 The reticle is placed on the 2nd focal plane, therefore its size remains unchanged over the 1-5x magnification range.
-It is available in two patterns, both illuminated: the 4-dot and the P-dot.
-Our test sample was equipped with the 4-dot reticle.
-This is a classic No. 4 crosshair style reticle with a very fine illuminable dot in the center.
+It is available with a illuminated 4-DH reticle, a classic No. 4 crosshair style reticle with a very fine illuminable dot in the center.

 The dot brightness can be adjusted with a knob on the left side of the saddle, resembling a third turret.
 Turning the knob clockwise switches on the illumination, and smoothly controls brightness thanks to a digital rheostat.
 The battery compartment is accessed by removing a threaded cap on top of this knob.